Skip to main content

 Becker County, MinnesotaMesotrophic

 Mud Lake comes in at a B on the grading rubric — a respectable showing for a Minnesota lake of its size and depth.
-Sub-grades cluster within a single letter of each other, which usually means the lake is in stable trophic balance rather than fighting one specific stressor.
+With clarity and phosphorus scored, the sub-grades cluster within a letter of each other, pointing to stable conditions rather than one specific stressor.

 Source: EPA Water Quality Portal sampling records, Minnesota DNR LakeFinder, last sampled 2024-09-29.
 Grade methodology: LakeGrade methodology.